 Field Team Training: Building on Strong Support for Farmer Partnerships

-As the direct link to more than 9,000 contract smallholder farmers, the team coordinates harvest buying without intermediaries and ensures that every delivery of macadamia nuts, avocados, and mangoes reaches our processing facilities traceable, organic-certified, and in consistently high quality.
+As the direct link to more than 9,000 contract smallholder farmers, the team coordinates harvest buying without intermediaries and ensures that every delivery of macadamia nuts, avocados, and mangoes reaches our processing facilities traceable and organic-certified.

-The LIMBUA Field Team supports smallholder farmers also during harvest and buying
+The LIMBUA Field Team supports smallholder farmers during harvest and buying activities

-The Field Team plays a crucial role in the daily operations across the region.
-They guide farmers in organic cultivation practices, support the management of diverse agroforestry systems, and help ensure that environmental and social standards are met on every farm.
+The Field Team takes on central responsibilities within the farmer network every day.
+Team members guide farmers in organic cultivation practices, support the management of diverse agroforestry systems, and support the implementation of environmental and social standards on the farms.

 The latest training programme aimed to strengthen this foundation further by updating skills and knowledge in line with new developments in organic agriculture and certification.